luizffnt9/Lightning-Tools/README.md

 i(t)=qv_L(t)=q\frac{dx}{dt}.
 $$

 Here, $q$ is the average charge per unit length of the leader.
-At folder teste (meaning test in english) a zoom in the current can be viewed before the flashover:
+At folder teste (meaning test in english) and wang.acp a zoom in the current can be viewed before the flashover:

 ![Predischarge current during leader development](Docs/Image/leader-current.png)